11 Things to Consider Before Adopting a Pet Green Iguana

 Green iguanas are natural herbivores, requiring a daily diet of fresh leafy greens and fruit.
 Great examples include everything your mother told you to eat: kale, collard greens, mustard greens, turnip greens, green beans, and asparagus, among other salad bases.
 Iguanas also enjoy fruits, especially bananas, but a majority of their diet should consist of vegetables.
 They aren't the brightest lizards on the block, though, and in some cases may eat meat products in an accidental capacity, and you should never let this happen.
 Their bodies aren't designed to digest anything out of an herbivorous diet, and kidney failure is a sure bet if your iguana acquires a taste for dried cat food.
 This can be really bad news, since kidney failure is a leading cause of iguana related death in everyday households.
 If you love your iguana, you'll feed it a delicious salad daily, and you'll keep it away from accidentally eating any type of meat.
 One more thing to note: iceberg lettuce does not cut it, since it has absolutely no nutritional value, and iguanas need plenty of calcium and phosphorus to keep their bones healthy.

-10. You Have to Perform a Lot of Research
+10. You Have to Do a Lot of Research First

 Iguana care isn't something we typically learn growing up, and since they are a rather unusual pet to have, common knowledge within the topic is in short supply.
 You are going to have to perform plenty of research before adopting an iguana, and this article can only be the tip of the iceberg.
 Before you throw your arms in the air and get a turtle instead, keep in mind that there's some good news on the horizon: information written by passionate, educated iguana experts is readily available, and lots of it can be obtained for free.
 A wonderful resource you should absolutely consider looking into is The Green Iguana Society, a website that provides a wealth of information related to consumer-level iguana keeping.
 It's also not a bad idea to have a physical book on hand-- by Melissa Kaplan is an awesome, easy to read, extremely informative all-in-one iguana guide, and it covers just about everything you would ever need to know about this topic.
 Iguanas For Dummies